Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên06/03/2025

-Leaders of European Union (EU) members announced on March 6 that they would support Ukraine and spend more on defense, according to Reuters.
+Leaders of European Union (EU) members announced on March 6 that they will support Ukraine and spend more on defense, according to Reuters.

 "Europe must accept this challenge, this arms race.
-And it must win," Polish Prime Minister Donald Tusk said as he arrived at the EU summit in Brussels, Belgium, on March 6.
-"Europe is really capable of winning any military, financial, economic confrontation with Russia - we are stronger," Tusk stressed.
+And win," Polish Prime Minister Donald Tusk said as he arrived at the EU summit in Brussels, Belgium, on March 6.
+"Europe is truly capable of winning any military , financial, economic confrontation with Russia - we are stronger," Tusk stressed.

 - Ảnh 1.

-"We are here to protect Ukraine," said the meeting's chair, European Council President Antonio Costa, as he and European Commission President Ursula von der Leyen warmly welcomed Ukrainian President Volodymyr Zelensky.
+"We are here to defend Ukraine," said the meeting's chair, European Council President Antonio Costa, as he and European Commission President Ursula von der Leyen warmly welcomed Ukrainian President Volodymyr Zelensky.

-Arriving at the EU summit on March 6, Ms. von der Leyen wrote on the social network X that Europe is “facing a clear and present danger” and stressed the importance of the summit in boosting European defense spending.
+As she arrived at the EU summit on March 6, Ms. von der Leyen wrote on social network X that Europe was “facing a clear and present danger” and stressed the importance of the summit in boosting European defense spending.
 “We must be able to defend ourselves and put Ukraine in a strong position,” Ms. von der Leyen wrote.

-But decades of dependence on US protection, financial differences and how France uses its nuclear deterrent for Europe have shown how difficult it will be for the EU to fill the void left by Washington after it froze military aid to Ukraine, according to Reuters.
+But decades of dependence on US protection, financial differences and how France uses its nuclear deterrent for Europe have shown how difficult it will be for the EU to fill the void left by Washington after the US froze military aid to Ukraine, according to Reuters.

 According to NATO, Washington provided more than 40% of Ukraine’s military aid last year, some of which Europe cannot easily replace.
 Some EU leaders remain hopeful that Washington can be persuaded to return, according to Reuters.

-Macron’s pledge has received mixed reactions.
-Lithuanian President Gitanas Nauseda said that “such a nuclear umbrella would serve as a serious deterrent to Russia.”
-Poland said the idea was worth discussing, while others, such as Germany, stressed the need to keep the US involved.
+Macron's pledge has received mixed reactions.
+Lithuanian President Gitanas Nauseda said that "such a nuclear umbrella would serve as a really serious deterrent to Russia."
+Poland said the idea was worth discussing, while others, like Germany, stressed the need to keep the US involved.

 US President Donald Trump has said Europe must take more responsibility for its own security and the US will not defend a NATO ally that does not spend enough on defence.